wp-plugins/orbisius-child-theme-creator/readme.txt

 * Easy to use interface
 * When moving through the themes the currently looked one will have a nice background & border
 * Create *unlimited* child themes from a parent theme.
 The plugin will add Child 01, Child 02 etc.
+* Edit theme files with our double theme editor.

 This plugin allows you to quickly edit theme files from Appearance &gt; Orbisius Theme Editor (entry added by the same plugin)
 It features two editors and you can pick snippets from one theme and paste into another.